ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 HMMs are statistical models representing probability distributions over sequences.
 In bioinformatics, profile HMMs are widely used by tools like HMMER to build highly sensitive sequence profiles for protein family classification.

 ---

+## AutoDock Vina Search Algorithm (Molecular Docking)
+**Date:** December 22, 2025

+AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
+It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

+---